kezniklm/DGA-Detector/README.md

 ### 3. Web Application

 The Web Application provides a user-friendly interface for interacting with the detection results.
 Built with ASP.NET API for the backend and React JS for the frontend, it offers convenient visualization and management of detected DGA-generated domains.
 Navigate to the `src/Web application` directory for comprehensive guidelines on setting up and utilizing the Web Application.

+## Additional Components
+### Training
+Within the `src/training` directory, you will find resources dedicated to machine learning model selection, tuning, and evaluation.
+These files are essential for choosing the best classifiers for accurately detecting DGA-generated domains.

+### Tests
+The `src/tests` directory contains tests that cover the entire DGA-Detector system.
+These tests ensure the reliability and effectiveness of all components, from the Detector to the Web Application.

 ## Usage